VW10: 24 Nov. – 15 Dec.

 Day 1: Arrival

-Students arrive and are welcomed at OR Tambo International Airport, Johannesburg, by an EcoLife guide and representative.
+Students arrive and are welcomed at OR Tambo International Airport, Johannesburg, by EcoLife guides and representatives.
 You are transferred to your guesthouse in Pretoria.

 Accommodation: Pretoria Guest house

-After breakfast we strike camp and depart with the bus.
+After breakfast we check out of the guest house and leave the city behind.
 We drive to Swadini Resort and establish our base at the beautiful Blydepoort Nature Reserve at the foot of the majestic northern Drakensberg Mountains (Mountains of the Dragon).
 The Resort facilities include public telephones, a shop, heated swimming pool, restaurants and a laundry.

 We attend a workshop presented on the handling and care of reptiles, including highly venomous snakes, and we also visit a world renowned wildlife rehabilitation center.
 The care of a wide range of wildlife species will be experienced and demonstrated first hand.